Tariq-Abuhashim/window-tracker/README.md

 2- PoseLib (https://github.com/PoseLib/PoseLib).
 3- ORBSLAM3 (https://github.com/UZ-SLAMLab/ORB_SLAM3).
 4- DETR (https://gitlab.com/missionsystems/hyperteaming/detr).
-Depending on if either COLMAP or ORBSLAM3 are used, some of these dependencies can be ignored.
+Depending on whether COLMAP or ORBSLAM3 is used, some of these dependencies can be ignored.

 ## Getting started